 Kickapoo Valley Forest School

-KVFS is a tuition free public school.
+KVFS is a tuition free public school authorized by the La Farge School District.

 Mission